peeeeej/bread-scaler/README.md

 ### Testing

-Make sure to start a virtual environment:
+Make sure to create a virtual environment:
 `python3 -m venv .venv`

 Then start it: